Peteonthebeat/News-Home-Page/README.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

-## Overview

 ### The challenge

-Users should be able to:

 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page